This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Drafting Armholes and Side Seams

-Once the neckline and shoulders are shaped, it’s time to draft armholes and side seams.
+With your neckline and shoulders perfectly positioned, you’re ready to tackle the armholes and side seams.

 Customizing and Adjusting a Bodice Pattern